madkarmaa/streamable-py/DOCS.md

 - `current_password` - The user's current password
 - `new_password` - The new password to set
-- `session` - The current session identifier
+- `session` - The current session ID

 <a id="streamable.api.models.ChangePlayerColorRequest"></a>